Affiliate links on Android Authority may earn us a commission. Learn more.

 Verizon is one of America’s leading carriers, but it’s not for everyone.
 It could be due to the high costs or maybe your local coverage, but sometimes you just have to make a change.
 What if you love the phone you have?
 Or maybe you can’t afford to purchase a new one?
 There’s no need to worry — here’s all you need to know on how to unlock a Verizon phone.

 The process varies from carrier to carrier, but luckily it’s pretty straightforward with Verizon.
-However, Verizon is a CDMA network, so you’ll have to carefully check your phone’s compatibility with other networks.
+However, Verizon is a CDMA network, so you’ll have to check your phone’s compatibility with other networks carefully.
 Competitors like AT&T and T-Mobile are GSM carriers, so you may see differences in coverage depending on the bands your phone supports.
 Ready?
 Let’s get started.